 Emily Gerstein, Ph.D.

-Dr. Gerstein’s research and teaching interests are in the areas of developmental psychopathology, family systems, and risk and resilient processes in children with early-identified developmental risk.
-Her work has primarily focused on families of children born preterm and children with global developmental delays.
+Dr. Gerstein’s research and teaching interests are in the areas of developmental psychopathology, family systems, and risk and resilient processes in children with early-identified risk factors.
+My work has primarily focused on families of children born preterm, children with developmental delays, and children experiencing socioeconomic adversity.
 Specifically, Dr. Gerstein is examining the following:

-- how developmental risk affects different aspects of the family, including parental stress and well-being, parenting processes, parent-child relationships, and family interactions
+- how early risk (such as prematurity) affects different aspects of the family, including parental stress and well-being, parenting processes, parent-child relationships, and family interactions

-- how developmental risk affects child social emotional processes and development of comorbid psychopathology
+- how early risk affects child social emotional processes and development of comorbid psychopathology

-- how the connections between familial processes and child social emotional development are affected by risk
+- how the connections between familial processes and child social emotional development are affected by early risk

-She is particularly interested in using observational data with families of children with developmental risk, and her research spans from the transition to parenthood to the transition to elementary school.
+She is particularly interested in using observational methods for examining family interactions, and her research spans from the transition to parenthood to the transition to elementary school.

-Dr. Gerstein will be accepting a graduate student for the Fall of 2018.
+Dr. Gerstein will not be accepting a graduate student for the Fall of 2022.